cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 expect(true).to.be.ture
 ```

-## Changes related to Sinon upgrade
+## Changes related to Sinon.JS upgrade

-Sinon has been upgraded to Sinon 7 with some [breaking changes](https://sinonjs.org/releases/v7.1.1/#migration-guides), including:
+Sinon.JS has been upgraded to Sinon.JS 7 with some [breaking changes](https://sinonjs.org/releases/v7.1.1/#migration-guides), including:

 - An error will throw when trying to stub a non-existent property.